 07. Inspect Your Security System

-If you have cameras with your alarm security system, you will also want to inspect the cameras and make sure they are aimed at the right place.
-If your security system includes wireless devices, you will also want to check to make sure all the wireless components have a good battery.
+If you have cameras with your alarm system, you will also want to inspect the cameras and make sure they are aimed at the right place.
+If your alarm system includes wireless devices, you will also want to check to make sure all the wireless components have a good battery.

 08. Consider Security System Upgrades

 While you are inspecting and testing your home alarm system, it is also an excellent time to consider any upgrades you may want.
 You might feel like you need to add a motion detector to protect one of your rooms.
-You may also find that you want to upgrade one or more motion detectors to image sensors that can improve home security.
+You may also find that you want to upgrade one or more motion detectors to image sensors that can improve home protection alarm.
 If you have old cameras, you might want to consider upgrading to newer models that record in HD.